 Merriam-Webster Dictionary defines a friend as “one attached to another by affection or esteem.”

-A more modern definition would be “someone you enjoy hanging around and share similar values and hobbies with.
-This person feels the same way about you.”
+A more modern definition would be “someone you enjoy hanging around who shares similar hobbies, goals, experiences, and/or values.”

-I would define a best friend as “someone who you enjoy hanging around, shares similar values and hobbies, and who you can trust to share deeply personal information with.
+I would define a best friend as “someone who you enjoy hanging around, shares similar values, experiences, hobbies, and who you can trust to share deeply personal information with.
 This is someone who supports you and cares for your well-being.
-You talk to each other at least once a week (if not every day) and both of you feel the same way about each other.”
+You talk to each other at least once a week (if not every day) and both feel the same way about each other.”

 You don’t need many best friends but having at least 1 to 3 is important for your mental health and success.